nodejs/node/doc/contributing/collaborator-guide.md

 ***

 * `semver-{minor,major}`
-  * be conservative – that is, if a change has the remote _chance_ of breaking something, go for semver-major
   * when adding a semver label, add a comment explaining why you're adding it
   * minor vs. patch: roughly: "does it add a new method / does it add a new section to the docs"